MileHacker Logo

 Provinces

 Molise divides into two main provinces: Campobasso and Isernia.
 Campobasso is the regional capital.
 It functions as an administrative hub.
-It is generally the largest and most bustling town in the region, a good base for exploring the downtown and eastern parts of Molise.
+It is generally the largest and most bustling a city in the region, a good base for exploring the downtown and eastern parts of Molise.
 More accommodation and dining options are here than in smaller villages.
 It combines modern amenities with a well-preserved historic core, including the grand Castello Monforte.
 Isernia is the other province.
 It feels older, with deep historical connections dating back to prehistoric times and the Samnite civilization.
 Visitors often find Isernia a more tranquil starting point for exploring the western and mountainous parts of the region.
-It offers a sense of stepping back in time, enabling connection with centuries of history.
+It offers a sense of stepping back in time, enabling connection with a long history.
 The distinct provincial identities contribute to Molise's diverse offerings.
 Each area has a different flavor of the Molise experience, inviting exploration of its varied landscapes and communities.

 Major Waterways